Skip to main content

 Greg and I truly appreciate you following our blog and wanting to learn more about how we decided to have a Christ-centered courtship.
 I am happy to reveal to you that Greg and I got married last year on Saturday, August 2, 2014 after 2 years and 28 days of courting.
 We shared our very first kiss together in front of God and in front of our family and friends.
 Words cannot describe the joy that we both have knowing that we chose to obey God and remain pure with each other before Him.
 February 2, 2015 will mark 6 months of us being married.
 Soon, we will begin blogging again about our experiences and perspectives as a newly married couple.
 Feel free to ask us any questions that you would like to know about courting and marriage and we will do our best to be as honest as we can to answer all of your questions!
 There are no silly or too personal questions.
 Just ask.
 We do not mind being transparent and open with you.
 We are here to help assist you in your journey toward purity in...

-Boundaries in a Courtship (A Woman's Perspective)
+Prayer (A Woman's Perspective)